-The Alumni Association Poly-Inter is an organization of graduates and former students who attended Inter American University or Polytechnic Institute.
+The Alumni Association Poly-Inter is an organization of graduates and former students who attended Inter American University of PR or the Polytechnic Institute.
 The Association keeps its members informed of University activities and involves them in its development.
-The Association is governed by a Board of Directors composed of 29 members, nine of which correspond to the alumni chapters of the different campuses and two members to the professional schools.
-In addition, the Association is before the Board of Trustees of the University by an Alumni Trustee.
-Each year the Alumni Association holds two principle activities: the celebration of Founders Day and the honoring of distinguished alumni.
+The Association is governed by a Board of Directors composed of 29 members, eleven of which correspond to the alumni chapters of the different campuses and of the two professional schools.
+In addition, the Association is represented in the Board of Trustees of the University by an Alumni Trustee.
+Each year the Alumni Association holds two major activities: the celebration of Founder's Day and the honoring of distinguished alumni.

-In addition, alumni of the School of Optometry may belong to the Alumni Association of the School called "Associación de Graduados de la Escuela de Optometría" (AGEO).
-The Association has Board of Directors which is elected by the alumni every year.
+In addition, alumni of the School of Optometry may belong to the Alumni Association of the School called "Asociación de Graduados de la Escuela de Optometría" (AGEO).
+The Association has a Board of Directors which is elected by the alumni every year.
 Currently, about 80% of the dues of the association are donated to meet student's needs at the School of Optometry.
-The Association also holds periodic educational, benefit and social events.
-Activities of the School's alumni are coordinated through the Director for Continuing Education/Alumni Association.
+The Association also holds periodic educational and social events.
+Activities of the School's alumni association are coordinated through the Director of the Development/Alumni Office.